Housing isn’t affordable for low-income earners in a third of major markets

 - Detroit, Pittsburgh, and St. Louis are the only metro areas where low-income earners pay less than the national median percentage of income (about 15 percent) on their mortgage

 - Low-income earners are essentially priced out of buying a home in most large California markets.
 While Texas and Ohio are more attractive options

 - Across the United States, low-income earners are spending almost 23 percent of their income on mortgage payments.
 While high-income earners are spending near 12 percent on mortgage payments.

 Time to rent?

 While home-buying is still relatively inexpensive, the lack of affordable homes for low-income families could explain why renting has gone up so dramatically in recent years.
-Last year, more than half of homeowners-turned-renters said they prefer renting, and one of the reasons is that renting was more affordable than home ownership.
+Last year, more than half of homeowners-turned-renters said they prefer renting.
+One of the reasons is that renting was more affordable than home ownership.

 Rents are still going up year over year and in some cities, you’ll need to earn six figures to afford the monthly payments.
 Last year, San Francisco renters needed more than a $216,000 annual salary to afford living in the city.
 In New York, you need to earn $158,229 a year.
-But on the flip side, you can live in Phoenix and Detroit for less than $50,000 a year — and start saving for a home.
+However, you can live in Phoenix and Detroit for less than $50,000 a year — and start saving for a home.

 Article last modified on January 26, 2018.
 Published by Debt.com, LLC .
 Mobile users may also access the AMP Version: Cheap Homes Are Selling, But People Who Need Them Can’t Afford Them - AMP.